cstanger/openwhisk-visualizer/README.md

 ![OWVIS Example](./docs/figures/caching_screenshot.png)

-It uses extracted runtime data form the FaaS Platform and

 The whole application has a modular structure and all the services are packed into docker containersin order to ease its deployment and portability.
 The application is designed to support multiple configuration and deployment options.

 ### The Story